-- 15.5.3 Records that are stored or generated by computers or personal computers have hard copy, write-protected backup copies, or an electronic audit trail controlling access. - 15.5.4 TestAmerica Ontario, CA has a record management system for control of laboratory notebooks, instrument logbooks, standards logbooks, and records for data reduction, validation, storage and reporting.
-Laboratory notebooks are issued on a per analysis basis, and are numbered sequentially according to category (Analysis, Maintenance, etc.).
+15.5.3 Records that are stored or generated by computers or personal computers have hard copy, write-protected backup copies, or an electronic audit trail controlling access.

+15.5.4 TestAmerica Irvine has a record management system for control of laboratory notebooks, instrument logbooks, standards logbooks, and records for data reduction, validation, storage and reporting.
+Laboratory notebooks are issued on a per analysis basis, and are numbered sequentially within a given analysis.
 No analysis has more than one active notebook at a time, so all data are recorded sequentially within a series of sequential notebooks.
-Bench sheets are filed sequentially in the original data file, or in a separate file when the original data is recorded in a logbook.
-Standards are maintained in the LIMS no logbooks are used to record that data. - 15.5.5 Records are considered archived when moved off-site.
+Bench sheets are filed sequentially.
+Standards are maintained in the LIMS; some departments may also keep logbooks for standards prepared frequently (e.g. daily).

+15.5.5 Records are considered archived when moved off-site.
 Access to archived hard-copy information is documented with an access log and in/out records is used in archived boxes to note data that is removed and returned.
 All records shall be protected against fire, theft, loss, environmental deterioration, and vermin.
 In the case of electronic records, electronic or magnetic sources, storage media are protected from deterioration caused by magnetic fields and/or electronic deterioration.
-Access to the data is limited to laboratory and company employees. - 15.5.6 In the event that the laboratory transfers ownership or goes out of business, TestAmerica Ontario, CA shall ensure that the records are maintained or transferred according to client's instructions.
+Access to the data is limited to laboratory and company employees.

+15.5.6 In the event that the laboratory transfers ownership or goes out of business, TestAmerica Irvine shall ensure that the records are maintained or transferred according to client's instructions.
 Upon ownership transfer, record retention requirements shall be addressed in the ownership transfer agreement and the responsibility for maintaining archives is clearly established.
 In addition, in cases of bankruptcy, appropriate regulatory and state legal requirements concerning laboratory records must be followed.
 In the event of the closure of the laboratory, all records will revert to the control of the corporate headquarters.
 Should the entire company cease to exist, as much notice as possible will be given to clients and the accrediting bodies who have worked with the laboratory during the previous 5 years of such action.